- Africana Library Catalogs On-Line

 - University of Cape Town Libraries -- Manuscripts & Archives (Cape Town, South Africa)

-- University of Florida Libraries: Africanist Archives (Dan Reboussin, Gainesville, Florida)
+- University of Florida Libraries: African Studies---Rare Books, Archives, & Manuscripts (Dan Reboussin, Gainesville, Florida)

 This site offers bibliographies and general information about some of the unique archival collections at the George Smathers Libraries, University of Florida: including those on Chad, Northern Nigeria, Dem.
 Rep. of Congo (ex-Zaire), Rwanda, Burundi, Malawi, Zimbabwe, and South Africa.